We create intelligent, ethical and scalable technologies for a better, fairer world.

 Kriti Sharma, Founder

 AI for Good was founded by Kriti Sharma following the inaugural Obama Foundation Summit in 2017.
 Kriti is an AI technologist and a leading global voice on AI ethics and its impact on society.
 She was named in the Forbes 30 under 30 list for advancements in AI and was included in the Recode 100 list of people who made the most impact in 2017.
 She is a Google Grace Hopper Scholar and serves as an advisor to the UK Government and the United Nations.

-At Ai for Good, Vittoria focuses her Research on the juncture of Artificial Intelligence and government, with a particular interest in environmental policies areas, as she wrote her research paper on how to lower the Carbon Emission Footprint in London.
+At Ai for Good, Vittoria focuses her Communications on the juncture of Artificial Intelligence and government, with a particular interest in environmental policies areas, as she wrote her research paper on how to lower the Carbon Emission Footprint in London.
 Her dissertation was focused on the existence of a Democratic Ethos and the way societies could make democracy more valuable.
 Prior to joining AI for Good, Vittoria worked at Bank of China, as a Commodities and Private Equity Intern, where she focused on market analysis and budget restructuring.

 What people are saying about us

 "After the Obama Foundation Summit, Kriti went home and started AI for Good.
 People like Kriti occupy a space that isn’t widely thought about, which is why her work is so revolutionary.
 She’s successfully married her expertise in the digital world to her desire to create civic change.
 And she’s not bound by the belief that in order to make a difference in her community, she has to follow a template like going to law school or running for office.
 She recognizes that making a difference starts where your interests lie and building upon them.

 As President Obama would say, she’s focused less on what she wants to BE and more on what she wants to DO."